Poker Bankroll Management

 What Is Bankroll Management in Poker?

 Bankroll management refers to how you handle the funds allocated for playing poker.
-This strategy dictates what stakes and games you can afford to play while minimizing the risk of losing your entire bankroll.
-In essence, it’s about making your money last longer and improving your overall position in the game.
+It determines what stakes and formats you can afford to play while minimizing the risk of losing your entire roll.
+In essence, it’s about making your money last longer and maintaining a stable position in the game over time.

 Balancing Money, Stakes, and Variance